Document Preview .NET: How to Generate Thumbnails That Actually Work

 signature.GeneratePreview(previewOption);

-This single command processes your document and creates preview images according to your specifications.
+Behind the scenes, this method processes each page of your document and creates individual preview images according to your specifications.
+It’s that simple, but incredibly powerful.

-Now we need to implement the methods that will create and manage the streams for each page of the document:
+Now we need to create the methods that handle creating and managing streams for each document page.
+This is crucial for maintaining good performance:

 private static Stream CreatePageStream(int pageNumber)